crcollins/chemtools-webapp/README.md

 ### Cores ###

 Cores are made up of three parts, the type, the "x" element, and the "y" element.
 There are 2 options for type.
-The molecule can either be Cis (C) or I can be Trans (T).
-The x element can, in theory be any element that allows at least 2 bonds (Oxygen, Sulfur, Nitrogen, Phosphorus, Carbon).
+The molecule can either be Cis (C), Trans (T), single sided same side (Z), or single sided opposite side (E).
+The x element can, in theory, be any element that allows at least 2 bonds (Oxygen, Sulfur, Nitrogen, Phosphorus, Carbon).
 The x element can be any element that allows at least 3 bonds (Nitrogen, Phosphorus, Carbon).

     CON = Cis Oxygen Nitrogen
     TON = Trans Oxygen Nitrogen